tomarraj008/NeurIPS2018Notes/README.md

     - Experiment: sequential social dilemmas
         - Games in which agents *need* to communicate to get apples (otherwise they will get none).
         - Give agents intrinsic motivation to communicate *in order to make a causal influence on (i.e. change the behavior of) the other agents!*
-        - Don’t need to observe the other agents’ reward!
+        - Don’t need to observe the other agents’ reward.
     - Coming up with an environment where agents have to communicate while being not cooperative.

 - (Question) Deception?